noumanzia123/NASSCOM-VSD-SoC-Design-and-Planning/README.md

 To ensure a smooth floorplanning process, designers must pay attention to certain variables, known as switches, which can significantly impact the floorplan.
 For instance, the utilization factor and aspect ratio are among the important switches.
 Designers need to verify that these parameters align with the project requirements before initiating the floorplanning stage.
-The file _README.md_  displays the different variables of the design flow.
+The file _README.md_  in the openlane configuration displays the different variables of the design flow.
 The path is shown below :
 ```
 /home/vsduser/Desktop/work/tools/openlane_working_dir/openlane/configuration
 ```